 Virtual Media in a Linux Environment

-KX II 2.4.0 (and later) and LX 2.4.5 (and later) support virtual media in a Linux environment.
-Following is important information for Linux[®] users regarding using virtual media.
+KX II 2.4.0 (and later), KSX II 2.5.0 (and later) and LX 2.4.5 (and later) support virtual media in a Linux® environment.
+Following is important information for Linux users regarding using virtual media.